ngneat/spectator/README.md

 ```

 ## Testing with HTTP
 Spectator makes testing data services, which use the Angular HTTP module, a lot easier.
-For example, let's say that you have service with three methods, one performs a GET, one a POST and one performs
+For example, let's say that you have a service with three methods, one performs a GET, one a POST and one multiple concurrent requests:
-concurrent requests:

 ```ts
 export class TodosDataService {